Please follow & like us :)

 To make the Pasta

 1. Bring a large pot of salted water to a boil.
-Add the potatoes and cook for a minute or two, then add the pasta and cook for about 5 minutes, before adding in the green beans.
+Add the potatoes and cook for a minute or two.
+Then add the pasta and cook for about 5 minutes, before adding the green beans.
 Cook until the pasta is al dente.
-Reserve a cup of the pasta water and drain the pasta and vegetables.
+Reserve a cup of water for the pasta, and drain the pasta and vegetables.

 2. Toss the pasta and vegetables with the pesto in a large serving bowl.
 Add some of the reserved pasta water if the sauce is too thick.
 Pass additional grated cheese and black pepper to add as desired.